odedglas/node-execution-context/README.md

 # node-execution-context
 A straightforward library that provides a persistent process-level context wrapper using node "async_hooks" feature.
+This library will try to use by default `AsyncLocalStorage` implementation based and will fallback to raw `async_hooks` implementation for lower versions.

 ## Installation